Content-type: text/html Ethics, Analytics and the Duty of Care ~ Competency Model or Framework

 The knowledge and skills required to apply advanced statistical and analytic techniques and tools (e.g. regression, machine learning, data mining) to perform data exploration and build accurate, valid and efficient modelling solutions that can be used to find relationships between data and make predictions about data (Statistics Canada, 2020).

-Statistics Canada, Canada.ca, 2020;, Korri Palmer, Safegraph, 2021;, Alan D. Duncan, Donna Medeiros, Aron Clarke, Sally Parker, Gartner, 2021;, Apolitical, 2021;, Dave Wells, Eckerson Group, 2022;
+Statistics Canada, Antti Poikola, Canada.ca, 2020;, Korri Palmer, Safegraph, Canada.ca, 2021;, Alan D. Duncan, Donna Medeiros, Aron Clarke, Sally Parker, Antti Poikola, Gartner, 2021;, Antti Poikola, Apolitical, 2021;, Dave Wells, Christian Fieseler, Eckerson Group, The Information Society, 2022;

 Data Policy